kamalshkeir/kago/README.md

 // so we are sure it will never cause a problem
 ```

-### The other way: i make all handlers as variables to give you full control on the behavior of any handler already written by me
+### The other way: i make all handlers and all middlewares as variables to give you full control on the behavior of any
+### handler/middleware already written by me
 ```go
 // all these handlers can be overriden r.GET("/mon/ping",func(c *kamux.Context) {c.Status(200).Text("pong")})